Value-added tax (VAT)

 The SPOT is applicable to the sale of certain goods and the rendering of services subject to Peruvian VAT.
 The main purpose of the SPOT is to generate funds to enable the payment of tax obligations by the VAT payer.

-According to the SPOT, all the sales of goods and services listed in the appendices of the Resolution that are levied with VAT will be subject to withholding, applying the rates established for each kind of good and service (1.5%, 4%, 9%, 10%, or 15%).
+According to the SPOT, all the sales of goods listed in the appendices of the Resolution that are levied with VAT will be subject to withholding, applying the rates established for each kind of good (1.5%, 4%, 10%, or 15%).

-Any service subject to VAT, except expressly excluded, will be subject to the SPOT with a withholding rate of 10%.
+Since 1 April 2018, the services subject to VAT are subject to the SPOT with a withholding rate of 4%, 10%, or 12%.